-Required Parameters <> spSlot
+Required Parameters <--> spSlot

-• <>

-< spsPointer

-< spRefNum

-< spIOReserved

-<> spExtDev

-< spCategory

-< spCType

-< spDrvrSw

-< spDrvrHw
+<--> spId <-spsPointer <-spRefNum spIOReserved < <--> spExtDev < spCategory spCType <--< spDrvrSw <-spDrvrHw

 If you supply a 0 for the sNextsRsrc fields spSlot, spID, and spExtDev, this routine returns the spId, spSlot, spCategory, and spType values in addition to other information for each card installed.
 The routine starts at slot \$09 and continues to slot \$0E and returns a non-fatal error report to indicate routine completion.
 By matching the spCategory and spType fields to the sResource Type format for the EtherTalk interface card, your code can identify which slots contain EtherTalk cards.
-The sResource Type format for the EtherTalk interface as TypEthernet.
+The sResource Type format for the EtherTalk interface card identifies the spCategory field as CatNetwork and the spType field as TypEthernet.